-83. As a direct result of Defendants' decision to use a non-waterproof adhesive and a species of wood that is not rot resistant, the WindsorONE trim board absorbs water over time and trim board installed on structures in the State of Oregon and throughout the United States has prematurely decayed, rotted, split, warped, and become discolored.
+83.97.
+As a direct result of Defendants' decision to use a non-waterproof adhesive, relying on the barrier approach -face sealing with primers and a species of wood that is not rot resistant, the or treated with a wood preservative- WindsorONE trim board absorbs water over time and trim board installed on structures in the State of Oregon and throughout the United States has prematurely decayed, rotted, split, warped, and become discolored.

-84. The WindsorONE trim board product begins to prematurely rot well in advance of its life expectancy or service life, which Defendants warrant for 10 years.
-Because the product is often installed on high parts of homes that are not easily visible to the human eye, such as roof soffits and fascia, homeowners may not immediately identify the rotted areas.
+84.98.
+The WindsorONE trim board product begins to prematurely rot well in advance of its life expectancy or service life, which Defendants warrant for 10 years.
+Because minimum life expectancy or service life of 25 years, which is much less than woods with natural rot resistance that Windsor claims it is superior to in terms of long-term performance, durability, and service life.
+WindsorONE trim board products also fail in advance of the ten-year glue and five-year primer warranties.
+In addition, because the product is often installed on high parts of homes that are not easily visible to the human eye, such as roof soffits and fascia, homeowners may not immediately identify the rotted areas.

-85. Over time, the rotted areas expand, ultimately requiring complete replacement of the trim board and costing homeowners and property owners tens of thousands of dollars in materials, labor, and disposal fees.
+85.99.
+Over time, the rotted areas expand, ultimately requiring complete replacement of the trim board and costing homeowners and property owners tens of thousands of dollars in materials, labor, and disposal fees.

-86. Such premature decay, rotting, splitting, warping, and discoloration also damages the structure on which the trim board is installed, causing the underlying structure to rot, buckle, deteriorate, and experience water damage.
+86.100.
+Such premature decay, rotting, splitting, warping, and discoloration also damages the structure on which the trim board is installed, causing the underlying structure to rot, buckle, deteriorate, and experience water damage.

-87. The deterioration of Defendants' trim board exposes the areas of the home beneath it to the elements and allows moisture to enter the wall-system behind the trim board.
+87.101.
+The deterioration of Defendants' trim board exposes the areas of the home beneath it to the elements and allows moisture to enter the wall-system behind the trim board.

-88. This causes the rest of the home, including the interior, to deteriorate.
+88.102.
+This causes the rest of the home, including the interior, to deteriorate.

-89. The existence of Defendants' defective trim board on the structures of Plaintiffs and Class members also decreases the value of those structures.
+89.103.
+The existence of Defendants' defective trim board on the structures of Plaintiffs and Class members also decreases the value of those structures.

-90. Due to Defendants' use of a non-waterproof adhesive that is unfit for the intended application, a finger-jointed design, and a low-cost species of Pine, which is not rot resistant and not fit for its intended use, the trim board fails and the wood rots and decays well in advance of its life expectancy or service life, which Defendants warrant for 10 years.
+90.104.
+Due to Defendants' use of a non-waterproof adhesive that is unfit for theits intended application, relying on a finger jointed designbarrier approach to face sealing with primers, and a low-cost species of Pine, whichwood that is not rot resistant and notfitor treated with a preservative, Defendants product is unfit for its intended use, the trim board and fails and the wood rots and decays well in advance of its minimum life expectancy or service life, which Defendants warrant for 10 of 25 years.
+WindsorONE trim board products also fail in advance of the ten-year glue warranty and five-year primer warranty.
 All owners of structures containing the trim board have been damaged by the installation of the trim board on their structures and will continue to be damaged so long as the trim board remains installed on their structures.